kkolma/cheat-sheets-one/README.md

 ## Categories

-Our cheat sheets are organized into four main categories:
+The cheat sheets are organized into four main categories:

 - **Education**: Enhance your learning with cheat sheets on academic subjects, study guides, and more.
 - **Lifestyle**: Make your day-to-day life easier with cheat sheets on everything from cooking recipes to fitness routines.